Scaless/enumbra/README.md

 # Q&A
 Q. Why is the library called enumbra (pronounced e-num-bruh)?

-A. The word umbra represents a region behind a celestial body where light is obscured.
+The word umbra represents a region behind a celestial body where light is obscured.
 C++ enums sit in that region of the language.
 They're integers, kind of?
 They're flags, kind of?
 They're an *enumeration*, yet not *enumerable*?
 They are widely used as bit flags but there are few built-in resources for safely using them as such.

 The name also just sounds cool.

 ![umbra](https://www.nasa.gov/sites/default/files/umbra-penumbra.jpg)
 [Source: NASA.gov](https://www.nasa.gov/audience/forstudents/k-4/stories/umbra-and-penumbra)

-Q. Why not use another library like [magic-enum](https://github.com/Neargye/magic_enum)?
+Q. Why not use another library like [magic_enum](https://github.com/Neargye/magic_enum)?

-A. Compile-time libraries like magic-enum rely on compiler hacks to function properly.
+Compile-time libraries like magic_enum rely on compiler hacks to function properly.
 For large enums, constexpr generation is slow and cumbersome on compile times / memory.
+Including the `magic_enum::bitwise_operators` namespace lets you use bitwise operators on ALL enums regardless of if they are flags or not.
-Since enumbra pre-generates all its data, compiling is fast and can provide some additional functionality. magic_enum has convenience in its simplicity, just pop the header in and you're done.
-Use what works for you.
+Since enumbra pre-generates all its data, compiling is fast and can provide some additional functionality. magic_enum has greater convenience in its simplicity, just pop the header in and you're done.
+Use what works best for you.

 enumbra provides additional features over standard enums such as default constructor values and introspection of various properties of the enum.

 Q. Why not use std::bitset?

-A. Several reasons:
+Several reasons:
 * It's hip to hate on the STL.
 * std::bitset is more suited for modifying an abstract number of bits at runtime.
 Enums are static and don't ever grow or shrink.
 * Worse Debug performance due to function calls, bounds checking, and other standard library slowness during runtime.
 Release-optimized performance is mostly just as good as bit twiddling though.